lopspower/CircularImageView/README.md

 implementation 'com.mikhaellopez:circularimageview:4.0.0'
 ```

-:information_source: You can also use `android:elevation` instead of `app:cv_shadow` to have default Material Design elevation.
+:information_source: You can also use `android:elevation` instead of `app:civ_shadow` to have default Material Design elevation.

 XML
 -----